State Council Orientation

 MDH MN Stroke Program

 There are multiple educational offerings through ENA related to children, community safety, health and wellness, violence and alcohol and drug screening (SBIRT).
-Practice issues and guidelines related to advance practice, geriatrics, pediatrics, behavioral health, preparedness, wellness and the future of nursing which also can be accessed at ENA.org following the links.
+Practice issues and guidelines related to advance practice, geriatrics, pediatrics, behavioral health, preparedness, wellness and the future of nursing can also be accessed at ENA.org and following the links.

 ENA on-line CEN review course now available with group discount!